1822 - Administrative Analyst - Asset Management

 Certification List: The certification rule for the eligible list resulting from this examination will be Rule of 10 Scores.

-Additional Selection Processes for this examination process may include: interviews, written exercises, computer software exercises, skills performance exercises, may be conducted by the hiring department prior to making final hiring decisions.
+After the Eligible List is established, additional selection processes for this examination process may include: interviews, written exercises, computer software exercises, skills performance exercises, may be conducted by the hiring department prior to making final hiring decisions.
 Applicants who meet the minimum qualifications are not guaranteed to advance through all of the steps in the selection process.

 As a finalist for a job, you will be fingerprinted, and your fingerprints will be sent to the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI).
 The resulting report of your conviction history (if any) will be used to determine whether the nature of your conviction (or arrest, in limited circumstances) conflicts with the specific duties and responsibilities of the job for which you are a finalist.
 If a conflict exists, you will be asked to present any evidence of rehabilitation that may mitigate the conflict, except when federal or state regulations bar employment in specific circumstances, such as: